If you’ve ever wanted to learn to make a circle skirt, this full circle skirt sewing pattern is going to be a game-changer.

 Step 2: Fold Your Fabric & Place Your Pattern

 Fold your fabric on a table and fold in half and then in half again, creating 4 layers on your table.
-Then, place your circle skirt pattern at the corner where there are no rough edges.
-This marks the waistline you’ll follow for your circle skirt.
+Then, place your full circle skirt pattern at the corner where there are no rough edges.
+This marks the top edge waistline you’ll follow for your circle skirt.
 When you cut it out, you’ll have a seamless DIY circle skirt that’s nearly complete.

 Step 4: Create An Elastic Waistband

 When you unfold your DIY circle skirt, you should have a good idea on what your skirt will look like when it’s complete.
 The next step is to make a simple elastic waist band with your own measurements to complete your project.
 To make an elastic waistband, just take a strip of 2-inch Wide Black Elastic and wrap it around your waist circumference.
 I like to make this a little snug.
 That way it stays put and won’t stretch out as I’m sewing the elastic to my suede fabric.
 Cut your elastic to this waist measurement and sew the ends together to create a complete circle.

 Step 5: Sew The Elastic To Your Circle Skirt & Hem

 The last and final step is to pin your elastic to the radius of the waist circle and sew together.
 If you are using a standard sewing machine, be sure you use a zig zag stitch (a close stitch-length creates a more uniform finish) or run it through a basic Serger.

 Lastly, hem the raw edge bottom of your skirt and try it on!